ccl0utier/TA-auditbeat/README.md

 ## Configuration

 ### Auditbeat Configuration
 Configure your Auditbeat agent(s) as required.
-This add-on expects Auditbeat to log JSON events locally so that events can then picked up with a Splunk Universal Forwarder.
+This add-on expects Auditbeat to log JSON events locally (`output.file`) so that events can then picked up with a Splunk Universal Forwarder.

 Example configurations (note: the `file_integrity` module is enabled by default):